uts58/uts58/README.md

 - 🔭 I’m currently working on some Bio-informatics, some LLM tuning using RAG, and some blockchain!

-- 🌱 I’m currently pursuing MSc. at North Dakota State University
+- 🌱 I’m done pursuing MSc. at North Dakota State University

 - ❓ Ask me about anything related to python and related technologies